• UCL logo

 Arndt is a consultant anaesthetist at UCLH and retrieval consultant at ACCESS, London.
 He has set up and led critical transfer services in London and Germany.
 He was medical lead of an ADAC HEMS base

-Riaz is an anaesthetic and intensive care medicine doctor with a special interest in transfer medicine.
-She is the data and digital transformation lead for NCL-ACTS
+Riaz is an anaesthetic and intensive care medicine doctor.
+She holds a diploma in transfer and retrieval medicine and has led digital projects for a transfer service

 Verity is an anaesthetic doctor in London and a Clinical Lecturer at UCL.
 Having completed a fellowship in Transfer Medicine she now educates for London's Adult Critical Care Transfer Service